 I don't think I've ever seen such division among conservatives than in this election.

-Well, he's hated by both Trump and Cruz supporters in a lot of ways.
+He's hated by both Trump and Cruz supporters in a lot of ways.

-I mean, one of the things I was struck by on our trip to Europe was the the new hardline anti-immigration party in Austria came in first in the presidential election this week.
+I mean, one of the things I was struck by on our trip to Europe was the new hardline anti-immigration party in Austria came in first in the presidential election this week.

-They got twenty percent.
+They got 20%.

-Now that that's a level of tension, a level of anger, a level of desire for change that's very profound.
+Now, that's a level of tension, a level of anger, a level of desire for change that's very profound.

 And that's what you're seeing here, I think.

-Then you've got an absolute rebellion on the Republican side where probably two out of three Republican voters now automatically are against you if you represent the Washington establishment.
+Then you've got an absolute rebellion on the Republican side, where probably two out of three Republican voters now automatically are against you if you represent the Washington establishment.

 And they were split between Cruz and Trump, but with Trump gradually getting more and more dominance.

-I mean, this is a very you know, either none of this stuff matters, in which case why be tense, or you know, these are really big decisions.
+I mean, this is a very, you know, either none of this stuff matters, in which case, why be tense?

 This is not a small thing.

-You are the commander in chief of the most powerful military in history.
+You are the commander-in-chief of the most powerful military in history.

-Uh you can make very big deals around the world.
+You can make very big deals around the world.

 I don't think there's any doubt about that.

-And I and frankly, I think people were blinded.
+And frankly, I think people were blinded.

 What do you think?

-Um, and I think this is a really important question.
+And I think this is a really important question.

 What do you think of this crazy idea?